Engineering-Research-and-Development/true-connector/README.md

 If you did not find which property to change by editing **.env** file, there is an option, to modify property file directly, by editing one of the **application-docker.properties** files located in **ecc_resources_consumer** or **ecc_resources_provider** directories.
 There are comments present in property files, which describes impact and usage of some of the properties.

 ### Supported Identity Providers <a name="identityproviders"></a>

-Since Identity provider is disabled by default, in order to enable it, set following property to true:
+Since Identity provider is disabled by default, in order to enable it, set following application.property to true:

 ```
 application.isEnabledDapsInteraction=true